petervandenabeele/ruby_peter_v/README.md

   over objects that are read from a file that is much larger than the memory size, needed for Big Data processing).

+### DefineEquality(*accessors) on Module

+  Defining the equality (.eql?, ==, hash) between instances.
+  The class is included by default in the accessor list in the usage `include DefineEquality(:foo, :bar)`.

+  Defining equality for instances of different classes is possible by manually defining the `equality_accessors` function (see the spec with the b5 instance).